Practical Guidance

 Reasons to Make a Breaking Change

 Each of the kinds of breaking changes defined below will trigger a compiler error for consumers, surfacing the error.
-As such, they should be easily detectable by testing infrastructure (see below under Detect breaking changes in types).
+As such, they should be easily detectable by testing infrastructure (see Appendix B: Tooling – Detect breaking changes in types).

 There are several reasons why breaking changes may occur: